 Before you start an LLC, you should be aware of the steps that go into forming a company.
 Missing one of these steps could create more work for you down the line.

-Filing Articles of Organization is essential to starting an LLC, since skipping this step means your company won’t be registered the state.
+Filing Articles of Organization is essential to starting an LLC, since skipping this step means your company won’t be registered with the state.

 States have different requirements when it comes to Articles of Organization.
 Some states, like Delaware, have a simple form with a handful of questions.
 Other states, like Louisiana, have a convoluted form with many questions.
 Most states fall somewhere in between.